-Here some reviews by members of BETABOUND, these reviews were taken from Survey Police.
+Here are some reviews by members of BETABOUND; these reviews were taken from Survey Police.

-I was surprised to see such negative comments on this site so i had to create an account just to set the record straight!
-I have been a member of the Betabound community for a few years now and i really enjoy being a part of such a diverse community of people that can contribute to the development to hardware and software.
-If you are persistent and patient you will get selected for a beta sooner or later. imagine how many people use this service then assume you are not the only person who is applying for a particular beta test.
-In addition Betabound has launched their Ambassador program which gives frequent testers like myself more ability to help in the community.
-I absolutely love working with you guys and cant wait for future opportunities to participate!
+I was surprised to see such negative comments on this site, so I had to create an account just to set the record straight!
+I have been a member of the Betabound community for a few years now, and I enjoy being a part of such a diverse community of people who can contribute to developing hardware and software.
+If you are persistent and patient, you will get selected for a beta sooner or later.
+Imagine how many people use this service, then assume you are not the only person applying for a particular beta test.
+In addition, Betabound has launched its Ambassador program, which gives frequent testers like myself more ability to help in the community.
+I love working with you guys and cant wait for future opportunities to participate!

 Betabound responded to this review on July 8, 2019

 Thank you for the kind words and for understanding our mission!
-For any exciting beta test, we see a great influx of applicants and it’s impossible to include every person on the test.
-Because of this, we’re always looking for new ways to involve our community in some form of testing-related activity.
+We see a significant influx of applicants for any exciting beta test, and it’s impossible to include every person on the test.
+Because of this, we’re always looking for new ways to involve our community in testing-related activity.

 Thanks again for taking the time to share your comment.